 After six weeks, you will have your clinic follow-up at either King's Mill or Newark Hospital.
 This will be with the advanced practice physiotherapist and/or nurse specialist.

-You will also be seen by the advanced practice physiotherapist and/or nurse specialist at six months and if necessary they can organise a quick appointment with the surgeon.
+You will see them again at six months where they can organise a quick appointment with the surgeon if necessary.